victor-gil-sepulveda/pyRMSD/README.md

 * QCP_CUDA_CALCULATOR (in CUDA capable machines)
 * QCP_CUDA_MEM_CALCULATOR (in CUDA capable machines)

+Which implement Kabsch's superposition algorithm, QTRFIT, and Theobald's QCP.

 Programatically, available calculators can be seen with:

     from pyRMSD.availableCalculators import availableCalculators